Python căn bản (4): Variables (cont)

 4.4 Exercise

-1. What is the correct syntax to add the value 'Hello World', to 3 values in one statement?
+1. What is the correct syntax to add the value 'Hello World' to 3 variables in one statement?

 A. x, y, z = 'Hello World'